 The World Summit on the Information Society (WSIS) was a major UN conference on information and communication technologies (ICTs) that took place in Geneva in 2003 and Tunis in 2005.
-This is APC’s contribution to an invitation from UN CSTD to the different stakeholders to submit inputs concerning the implementation and follow-up of WSIS outcomes.
-Our response includes a reflection on the process and issues.
+These are highlights of APC’s contribution to implementation of WSIS goals.
+It provides an overview of our work during the last five years.

 APCNews – March 28 2011 – Year XI Issue 138

 The news service on ICTs for social justice and sustainable development